 The cost of treatment for mental health issues can be daunting among the Black community, where income inequality is a real concern.
-Like for many other minorities, the financial considerations of treatment is an obstacle African Americans face when considering mental health treatment.
+Like many other minorities, the financial considerations of treatment are an obstacle African Americans face when considering mental health treatment.
 Insurance is also a lagging factor in the Black community.
 While the Affordable Care Act did help, African Americans continue to have a higher uninsured rate than whites and Asian Americans.
 Increasing insurance coverage for this population is crucial in expanding treatment possibilities for mental health issues.

 Added to this are other factors that include:

 - much confusion around using insurance benefits for mental healthcare,

 - seemingly illegal practices by insurance companies to deny mental health care, and

 - lack of enforcement of federal law requiring health insurance companies to cover the costs of mental health care at the same rates as physical health care.

 Mental illness has long been somewhat of a “taboo subject” within the Black community.
 The cause for that is multifaceted.

 As elaborated upon earlier, historically negative encounters with healthcare systems have led to intergenerational mistrust.
 These experiences include well-publicized events such as the Tuskegee Study, and the experiences of Henrietta Lacks to more every day, systemic disparities in treatment and diagnosis, which affects the routine care that African Americans receive.